 Julie was selected to be a member of the first group of Greater Columbus Arts Council GCAC Navigators for 2023.

-Julie received the Central Ohio Theatre Roundtable Harold Award in 2019. and was also nominated for “Excellence in a Leading Role” in 2019 for her role of “Odessa” in Waiting to be Invited and nominated for Best Lead Actor by Broadway World in 2021 for her one-woman performance of her play Diary of Recovering Daughters.
+Julie received the Central Ohio Theatre Roundtable Harold Award in 2019 for the Columbus Black Theatre Festival, and was also nominated by Theatre Roundtable for “Excellence in a Leading Role” in 2019 for her role of “Odessa” in Waiting to be Invited and nominated for Best Lead Actor by Broadway World in 2021 for her one-woman performance of her play Diary of Recovering Daughters and in 2022 Best Lead Actor for her performance in "My Dear Brown Skin" at the 10th Columbus Black Theatre Festival.
 Her one act play "Casting Call" that premiered at the 10th CBTF was presented at the Ohio Civil Rights Commissions 2022 Statewide Conference held in August 2022 in Columbus, Ohio State Office Towers.
 Julie also wrote "Set the Bail" for the American Civil Liberties Union Foundation (ACLU) "When Your Bank Account Determines Your Freedom" 2022 community event.

-Julie uses here writings to inspire, encourage and teach.
+Julie uses her writings to inspire, encourage and teach.
 She is a member of New Playwright Exchange.